raschmitt/stryker-net-sample/README.md

 `dotnet stryker`

-After Styker is done it will display your mutation score and the complete html report location.
+After Stryker is done it will display your mutation score and the complete html report location.

 ![Console reporter](https://i.imgur.com/CpCurCL.png "Console reporter")